FRAGGERR/Cursor_hack/README.md

 ```

 ✔️ Fixes permission errors when Cursor cannot write data.
-👤 Gives ownership back to your user account.
+👤 Change it as per your directory.